Why Am I Still Hungry on Semaglutide and How to Manage It

 Some people notice reduced hunger within the first few weeks, while others need several dose increases before they feel a meaningful change.
 Individual responses vary widely based on metabolism, insulin resistance, body composition and hormone sensitivity.

 It’s also possible to experience fluctuating appetite between injections, especially early on.
-Hunger may feel well controlled for a few days, then gradually return.
+Hunger may feel well-controlled for a few days, then gradually return.
 This does not necessarily mean the medication isn’t working; it often means your body is still adapting.

 2. Eating too few calories can backfire